Iowa State Players to Watch Against Pittsburgh - First Round

 Top Iowa State Players to Watch vs. Pittsburgh - First Round

-Friday's first-round NCAA tournament matchup between the Iowa State Cyclones (19-13) and the Pittsburgh Panthers (23-11) at Greensboro Coliseum at 3:10 PM ET features the Cyclones' Jaren Holmes and the Panthers' Jamarius Burton as players to watch.
+The NCAA tournament at Greensboro Coliseum on Friday features a first-round matchup that pits the Iowa State Cyclones (19-13) against the Pittsburgh Panthers (23-11) at 3:10 PM ET.
+The Cyclones' Jaren Holmes and the Panthers' Jamarius Burton are two players to watch in this contest.

-In the article below, we'll give you all the info you need to know about who to watch in this matchup on truTV.
+In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on truTV.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!